 Support brain health

 Prevent dementia and Alzheimer’s.

 Reduce the risk for osteoporosis, thus improving the bone metabolism.

 Reduce the clumping of blood platelets.

-Stabilize blood pressure and protect the cardiovascular system, thus reducing the risk for cardiovascular disease.
+Stabilize blood pressure and protect the cardiovascular system, thus reducing the risk of cardiovascular disease.

 Promote normal blood glucose levels, thus stabilizing the lipid metabolism, lowering insulin resistance as well as the risk of type 2 diabetes.